jawj/zapatos-docs/src/index.md

 * `"warningListener"` is a boolean that determines whether or not the tool logs a warning when a new user-defined type or domain is encountered and given its own type file in `zapatos/custom`.
 If `true`, which is the default, it does.

+* `"customTypesTransform"` is a string that determines how user-defined Postgres type names are mapped to TypeScript type names.
+Your options are `"my_type"`, `"PgMyType"` or `"PgMy_type"`, each representing how a Postgres type named `my_type` will be transformed.
+The default (for reasons of backward-compatibility rather than superiority) is `"PgMy_type"`.

 * `"schemas"` is an object that lets you define schemas and tables to include and exclude.
 Each key is a schema name, and each value is an object with keys `"include"` and `"exclude"`.
 Those keys can take the values `"*"` (for all tables in schema) or an array of table names.
 The `"exclude"` list takes precedence over the `"include"` list.

 Note that schemas are not properly supported by Zapatos, since they are not included in the output types, but they can be made to work by using the Postgres [search path](https://www.postgresql.org/docs/current/ddl-schemas.html#DDL-SCHEMAS-PATH) **if and only if** all of your table names are unique across all schemas.
 To make this work, you'll need to set something like this: